-With the world moving a little faster every year and our lives rushing past us at the speed of light, we at Els & Co. turn back time to an era when craftsmen could live out their passion.
+The world is moving faster every day and our lives rush past us at the speed of light; at Els & Co. we turn back time to an era when craftsmen could live out their passion.
 A time when pride in what you made was more important than how many you could make.

-Our vision is to revive the lost art of leather craftsmanship and to produce beautiful, well designed yet practical products that you’ll only have to purchase once in your lifetime.
+Our vision is to revive the lost art of leather craftsmanship and to produce beautiful, well designed yet practical and functional products that you’ll only have to purchase once in your lifetime.

-Throughout the centuries leather has always been synonymous with quality and durability, with hand stitched leather products often outliving it’s first owner.
-Els & Co. originated from a passion for leather.
-The touch of it between your fingers, the smell when you handle it, the way it gets better every year you use it.
-When cared for it ages like a good bottle of red wine becoming more than what it was when freshly bottled.
-It softens to the touch, gains ‘battle scars’ and develops character, charming its current owner into wanting to use it.
+Throughout the centuries leather has always been synonymous with quality and durability, with hand stitched products often outliving their first owners.
+Els & Co.’s roots lie in this essence of leather; its texture against your skin, the smell of it when you walk into our workshop, the way it gets better and better with every passing year.
+When cared for it ages like a good bottle of red wine.
+It softens to the touch, gains battle scars and develops character, charming its current owner into wanting to use it.

-So when you’re investing in an Els & Co. product you are not only buying a top end leather item, you’re also buying into our belief that we can all make a difference, one small bit at a time.
+When investing in an Els & Co. product you are thus not only buying a top end leather item, you’re also buying into a belief that we can all make a difference, one small bit at a time.